Skip to main content

 Distance Limitations

 For runs exceeding 100 meters, fiber optic cabling may be the better option — see our Cat6 vs fiber comparison guide for a detailed breakdown.
-For any run connecting two separate physical buildings, always use fiber optic cable instead of copper — copper runs between buildings create ground loops and provide a direct lightning strike path into your network equipment.
+For any run connecting two separate physical buildings, use fiber optic cable instead of copper — copper runs between buildings create ground loops and expose network equipment to lightning transients.

 Conductor Types: Solid vs. Stranded